wazuh/wazuh-documentation/source/installation-guide/open-distro/index.rst

 .. meta::
   :description: Find useful technical documentation about how Wazuh works, suitable for developers and tech enthusiasts.

-This section aims to guide the user through the process of installing Wazuh and `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_  which is an Apache 2.0-licensed distribution of Elasticsearch enhanced with enterprise security, alerting, SQL support, automated index management, deep performance analysis, among other features.
+This section aims to guide the user through the process of installing Wazuh with Open Distro for Elasticsearch, which is an Apache 2.0-licensed distribution of Elasticsearch enhanced with enterprise security, alerting, SQL support, automated index management, deep performance analysis, among other features.

-One of two types of deployments may be chosen depending on the environment where these components will be installed: :ref:`All-in-one <all_in_one_index>` or a :ref:`Distributed <distributed_index>`.
+One of two types of deployments may be chosen depending on the environment where these components will be installed: :ref:`all-in-one <all_in_one_index>` or a :ref:`distributed <distributed_index>`.

 Wazuh components
 ----------------